 He earned an undergraduate degree in economics from Stanford University and his law degree from Columbia University.
 He then joined the law firm of Manatt, Phelps, Rothenberg and Tunney in Los Angeles and later served as an executive with the Los Angeles Olympic Organizing Committee.

 Shropshire has provided commentary for a number of media outlets including Nightline, CNN, the New York Times, USA Today, The Wall Street Journal, National Public Radio and Sports Illustrated.
 He also co-hosts The Wharton Sports Business Show on Sirius XM Radio.

-Michelle Young is the Director of Sports Business Initiatives & Student Engagement for the Wharton Sports Business Initiative.
+Michelle Young is the Director of Sports Analytics and Sports Business Initiative for the Wharton Sports Business Initiative.
 She joined the organization in September of 2015 after accumulating more than a decade of experience in various facets of the sports industry.